 Wireless headphones with MEMS speakers for the Internet of Voice

-Many users are now increasingly accepting voice-based Internet services as a central component of future data processing.
-For instance, in the car, on the smartphone, and in the living room.
-Renowned hardware and content providers are similarly focusing their business on those products which are also to be used in Internet-enabled mobile terminals worn directly in the ear.
-There are numerous voice-based services available today.
+Voice-based Internet services are increasingly accepted by many users as a central component of future data processing.
+For example, in the car, in the smartphone and in the living room.
+Similarly, renowned hardware and content providers are focusing their business on such products, which are also used in Internet-enabled mobile devices worn directly in the ear.
+Today, numerous voice-based services are available.
 Examples include simultaneous translators, payment services and marketing solutions.
-The vision of an Internet of Voice worn permanently in the ear is thus taking shape.
-The hearables which are predestined for this are increasingly laying claim to the legacy of smartphones and emancipating themselves from the less smart Bluetooth headsets.
+The vision of an Internet-of-Voice permanently worn in the ear is thus taking shape.
+Hearables, which are predestined for this, are increasingly claiming the inheritance of smartphones and emancipating themselves from the less smart Bluetooth headsets.

-In the future, hearables will contain not only audio technologies, but also powerful processors for data processing and will be directly connected to the Internet via wireless interfaces.
-Similar to the GPUs for smartphone displays, the processors (along with the wireless interfaces) will thus dominate the energy requirements of future hearables and, consequently, dominate their battery runtime.
-Since the space available in the ear and, therefore, the capacity of the battery is very limited, all other components will have to run on a very small energy budget in order to ensure sufficient battery life.
+In the future, hearables will not only contain audio technologies, but also powerful processors for data processing and will be directly connected to the Internet via wireless interfaces.
+Similar to the GPU for smartphone displays, the processors (in addition to the wireless interfaces) will dominate the energy requirements of future hearables and thus their runtime.
+Since the space and thus the capacity of the battery in the ear is very limited, all other components will have to get by with a very small energy budget to enable sufficient runtime.

-The Fraunhofer IPMS has developed a new, power-efficient acoustic transducer principle for a central core component of the hearables – the in-ear speaker – and has presented it in the Journal of Nature Microsystems and Nanoengineering.
-By publishing the scientific findings, reviewers agreed to the novelty and significance.
-This makes the innovative approach accessible to a broad expert audience.
+Fraunhofer IPMS has developed a new, power-efficient transducer principle for a central core component of the hearables - the in-ear speaker - and presented it in the journal Nature Microsystems and Nanoengineering.
+By publishing the scientific findings, experts agree on the novelty and significance.
+This makes the innovative approach accessible to a wide audience of experts.

-Since submission of the results to the journal at the beginning of the year, the work has continued intensively.
-The improved next generation MEMS speaker is already in the laboratory.
-In addition to further improved linearity and higher sound pressure levels, the control voltage, and consequently the power consumption, has been further reduced in this speaker.
+Since submitting the paper to the journal earlier this year, work has continued intensively.
+The subsequent improved generation of MEMS loudspeakers is already in the lab.
+In addition to further improved linearity and higher sound pressure, it was also possible to further reduce the drive voltage and thus the power consumption.